-Consider these tips for making good decisions:
+Consider these effective leader tips for making good decisions:

-- Resist overthinking: When a decision becomes overwhelming, it can be easy to overthink it.
+- Resist overthinking.
+When a decision becomes overwhelming, it can be easy to overthink it.
 Streamlining your decision process can save time and reduce stress.

 Beware of being hypocritical with your words and actions.
 Employees do not readily respect leaders who fail to follow their own advice or meet the standards they hold employees to.